drivera123/LDRS591/_pages/unit-7-learning-activities.md

 ### Learning Activity 7.1 - Blog post

-a\) Read chapter 12, "Mixed Methods Research Designs," in Plano-Clark and Creswell \(2015\).
+* Read chapter 12, "Mixed Methods Research Designs," in Plano-Clark and Creswell \(2015\).

-b\) Watch the following video by Dr. John W. Creswell, "[What is mixed methods research?](http://johnwcreswell.com/videos/)"  Dr. Creswell explains how the use of both qualitative and quantitative research methods can provide a more complete picture.
+* Watch the following video by Dr. John W. Creswell, "[What is mixed methods research?](http://johnwcreswell.com/videos/)"  Dr. Creswell explains how the use of both qualitative and quantitative research methods can provide a more complete picture.

-c\) Read Stentz, Plano-Clark and Matkin \(2012\) and then reflect on the following questions:
+* Read Stentz, Plano-Clark and Matkin \(2012\) and then reflect on the following questions:

   * What is at the heart of the quantitative/qualitative debate?
   * How has mixed methods been seen as a remedy for advancing leadership research?

 Please post your reflection on your blog and close with one question that invites further comment and discussion.
 The post should be between 250-500 words.